HugoCornelis/workflow-automation-engine/README.md

 - Organize, orchestrate and integrate software components into a cohesive system.
-- Separate Open Source Software components from commercial ones.
+- Separate the configuration of Open Source Software components from commercial ones.
 - Ensure reproducibility and traceability throughout the software development lifecycle.
 - Maintain consistency and standardization across diverse development